-In order to avoid electrical discharges, connect the ground terminals of all the modules to the main ground terminal.
+Interconnection of modules Use the connection cables provided with the unit.
+Use proper Mains AC power cables To avoid risks, use only the Mains AC cables recommended for this unit.
+Avoid electrical overloads In order to avoid electrical discharges and fire hazards, do not apply electrical voltage outside the range selected on the rear panel of the central unit.
+Ground connection In order to avoid electrical discharges, connect the ground terminals of all the modules to the main ground terminal.
 Before connecting the inputs and outputs of this unit, make sure that all the grounding connections are properly made.

-- Before powering the unit up, make sure that it is connected to ground. - In order to avoid electrical discharges, make sure that all the grounding connections are properly made. - · Do not work in humid environments. - In order to avoid electrical discharges, always work under 90% of relative humidity (non-condensing) and 45 $^{\circ}$ C (113 $^{\circ}$ F). - Do not work in explosive environments.

-In order to avoid risks or damages, do no work in explosive environments.
+Before powering the unit up, make sure that it is connected to ground In order to avoid electrical discharges, make sure that all the grounding connections are properly made.
+Do not work in humid environments In order to avoid electrical discharges, always work under 90% of relative humidity (non-condensing) and 45 $^{\rm o}C$ (113° F).
+Do not work in explosive environments In order to avoid risks or damages, do no work in explosive environments.